 - Cook Together

 What a fun way to spend date night!
 It is known that if a person helps in the cooking process of a meal that they will be more likely to enjoy it.
 Experiment with flavors, food, and spend some quality time together in the kitchen.
 Put your spouse to use in washing and chopping up fresh veggies for a stir fry, or cracking eggs for a breakfast veggie omelet.
 Getting involved in the cooking process can also help you make sure you are cooking things you both can enjoy – a foundational part of mindful & intuitive eating!

 - Incorporate Plants into Your Dishes

 This is something we do a lot in my kitchen because sometimes you are just not in the mood for plain veggies on the side.
 There are many different opportunities to add plants to your meals.
 For example, when we make rice, I add 1 cup of riced cauliflower to 1 cup of cooked rice providing extra fiber and nutrients to the dish–and Bobby loves it!
 Let’s say your spouse only likes iceberg lettuce in salads.
-One option is to mix in some freshly chopped spinach to the iceberg to give more body, nutrition, and flavor to the salad.
+One option is to mix in some freshly chopped spinach to the iceberg to give more texture, flavor and micro-nutrients to the salad.

 - Presentation is Key

 It is so easy to get in the habit of using paper plates-it is a faster cleanup!
 However, food looks way better on a pretty plate!
-Once the food is cooked, plate the entre and sides on your fine china and garnish with your favorite herb.
-It will be appealing to the eye and trigger your brain to be more satisfied with the meal.
+Once the food is cooked, plate the entree and sides on your fine china and garnish with your favorite herb.
+It will be appealing to the eye and increase meal satisfaction.
 To add some more pizzazz during your mealtime, light a candle and dim the lights.
 The ambiance with make your at-home dining experience more enjoyable.

 You know that one couple in the gym that are so stinking cute that it is almost nauseating?
 THAT COULD BE YOU!
-Working out together in the gym, at the park, or even in the home can be the encouragement you need to consistently stay on track.
+Working out together in the gym, at the park, or even in the home can help you both physically feel your best.
 Do something you both can enjoy.
 Bobby and I go biking, hiking, and play tennis together a few times per week.
 Think about it: you are bonded by law to have a lifelong accountability partner.
 Embrace that bondage by getting sweaty together.

-Challenge for the week: Choose at least one of these tips with your spouse to help one another live a better, healthier life!
+Challenge for the week: Choose at least one of these tips with your spouse to help one another live your best life.

 Until Next Time,